karolinaskorupska/oddaj_rzeczy_2.0/README.md

-This project was a "Career Lab" project from CodersLab- they provided design in adobe xd.
-I made this website in React, with:
+This project was a "Career Lab" project from CodersLab- they provided design in adobe xd.\n I made this website in React, with:
 -json server- render information components on home page, -React Router, React Grid System, React Scroll,